Transverse lines to surfaces over finite fields: Introduction

 \subsection{Conventions}

 We will assume that the characteristic of the field is $p\neq 2$.
 Some of the results, such as Theorem~\ref{Thm:special_case}, holds for $p=2$ but other concepts such as reflexivity is more delicate in this case.
-When we say that $X$ is \emph{smooth}, we mean that $X$ is geometrically smooth.